adilmnr27/ConvertingExcelDataToAzureEntityFormat/README.md

 We need a paritcular JSON format while importing the values in an Enitity created on luis.

-For a list format the format is :-
+A demo format is :-

 [
     {